Albies

 Jump aboard for a family friendly fishing charter experience of a lifetime.

-Short for false albacore, “Albies” are the trickiest northeast inshore saltwater fish to catch but are well worth the effort.
-A pelagic fish, Albies have streamlined bodies, and are built to attack prey in short bursts of speed.
-Although Albies resemble tuna fish, they’re more closely related to the mackerel family, and are often misidentified for bonito.
+Short for false albacore, "Albies" are among the trickiest inshore saltwater fish to catch in the Northeast, but they're worth the effort.
+These pelagic fish have streamlined bodies designed for short bursts of speed to attack prey.
+While they resemble tuna, Albies are more closely related to the mackerel family and are often mistaken for bonito.

-Also called “little tunny,” Albies rely on their sight, and feed during the daytime.
-They primarily eat small baitfish like silversides, peanut bunker, and bay anchovies.
-Despite their small size, many anglers consider Albies to be the hardest fighting inshore fish.
-Most Albies weigh 4 to 12 pounds, but some have been known to grow well over 20-pounds.
-The world record Albie weighed 36-pounds and was caught at Washington Canyon aboard a boat fishing out of New Jersey.
+Also known as "little tunny," Albies rely on sight and feed during the day.
+Their diet mainly consists of small baitfish like silversides, peanut bunker, and bay anchovies.
+Despite their size, many anglers consider Albies the hardest fighting inshore fish.
+Most weigh between 4 to 12 pounds, but they can exceed 20 pounds.
+The world record Albie weighed 36 pounds and was caught at Washington Canyon from a New Jersey boat.

-Late summer and early fall are the best times to fish for Albies.
-The first New England Albie reports come from the southeast corner of Martha’s Vineyard around mid-August.
-Within days, the little tunny spread throughout Nantucket Sound, the Vineyard Sound, Cape Cod, and the Elizabeth Islands.
-By late-August and early September, there are Albie catches in Rhode Island, Long Island, Connecticut, and northern New Jersey.
+The best time to fish for Albies is late summer and early fall.
+The first reports in New England usually come from the southeast corner of Martha’s Vineyard around mid-August.
+They quickly spread throughout Nantucket Sound, Vineyard Sound, Cape Cod, and the Elizabeth Islands.
+By late August and early September, Albies are caught in Rhode Island, Long Island, Connecticut, and northern New Jersey.

-Also called “little tunny,” Albies rely on their sight, and feed during the daytime.
-They primarily eat small baitfish like silversides, peanut bunker, and bay anchovies.
-Despite their small size, many anglers consider Albies to be the hardest fighting inshore fish.
-Most Albies weigh 4 to 12 pounds, but some have been known to grow well over 20-pounds.
-The world record Albie weighed 36-pounds and was caught at Washington Canyon aboard a boat fishing out of New Jersey.
+Also known as "little tunny," Albies rely on sight and feed during the day.
+Their diet mainly consists of small baitfish like silversides, peanut bunker, and bay anchovies.
+Despite their size, many anglers consider Albies the hardest fighting inshore fish.
+Most weigh between 4 to 12 pounds, but they can exceed 20 pounds.
+The world record Albie weighed 36 pounds and was caught at Washington Canyon from a New Jersey boat.

-Late summer and early fall are the best times to fish for Albies.
-The first New England Albie reports come from the southeast corner of Martha’s Vineyard around mid-August.
-Within days, the little tunny spread throughout Nantucket Sound, the Vineyard Sound, Cape Cod, and the Elizabeth Islands.
-By late-August and early September, there are Albie catches in Rhode Island, Long Island, Connecticut, and northern New Jersey.
+The best time to fish for Albies is late summer and early fall.
+The first reports in New England usually come from the southeast corner of Martha’s Vineyard around mid-August.
+They quickly spread throughout Nantucket Sound, Vineyard Sound, Cape Cod, and the Elizabeth Islands.
+By late August and early September, Albies are caught in Rhode Island, Long Island, Connecticut, and northern New Jersey.

 contact us